 Recovery

-Overdoses are again on the rise as the coronavirus pandemic rages on.
+Drug overdoses are again on the rise as the coronavirus pandemic rages on.
 As we reported earlier, fatal ODs surged in tandem with the arrival of COVID-19 and its associated interference with routines, jobs, recovery activity, and essential health services.
-Recent research suggests that trend has...
+Recent research suggests that trend...

 Recovery